esmf-org/install-esmf-action/README.md

 ## Caching

 `install-esmf-action` caches libraries as `esmf@<version>-<esmf-cache-key>`.
-The `<esmf-cache-key>` is determined by all ESMF build settings in `make info`.
+The `<esmf-cache-key>` is determined by ESMF version, ESMF environment variables, compiler versions, and external libraries.
+If multiple workflows/jobs share the same `<esmf-cache-key>` but this is not desired then set a unique `build-key`.

 Note that ESMF dependencies are not cached by `install-esmf-action`.
 Follow the ["Caching dependencies to speed up workflows"](https://docs.github.com/en/actions/using-workflows/caching-dependencies-to-speed-up-workflows) instructions to cache ESMF dependencies as needed.
 You may disable caching and provide your own caching.
 If you do so then don't forget to include the ESMF installation directory.

 Caches are deleted after 7 days of inactivity.

 ## Build Configuration